vocdoni/dvote-solidity/README.md

 * Smart Contracts source code in Solidity
 * JSON files with the contract ABI and the Bytecode of each
-* Javascript file to import the JSON ABI and Bytecode
+* JS/Typescript support to import the JSON ABI and Bytecode

 ## Get started